Electrochemical reduction of carbon dioxide: History

-In industry, a few products are made from CO2, including urea, salicylic acid, methanol, and certain inorganic and organic carbonates.
+In industry

+While some chemicals are made industrially from CO2, including urea, salicylic acid, methanol, and certain inorganic and organic carbonates, these are standard chemical, rather than electrochemical, processes.
+However, since the early 2020s, a number of companies have invested in the development of commercial-scale processes for the electrochemical reduction of carbon dioxide.
+Twelve, a California-based start-up, aims to reduce carbon dioxide to carbon monoxide, which can in turn be converted to hydrocarbons via the Fischer–Tropsch process.
+Dioxycle, a French-American start-up, produces ethylene, a widely-used raw material a wide range of chemicals and plastics.

 In the laboratory, carbon dioxide is sometimes used to prepare carboxylic acids in a process known as carboxylation.
-No electrochemical CO2 electrolyzer that operates at room temperature has been commercialized.
+An electrochemical CO2 electrolyzer that operates at room temperature at an industrial scale cell size (15,000cm2) was announced by OCOchem in April 2024 as part of an R&D contract issued by the US Army.
+The CO2 electrolyzer was reported as the largest in the world with a cathode surface area of 15,000cm2, 650% larger than nearest alternative, and achieving a sustained 85% Faradaic efficiency.
 Elevated temperature solid oxide electrolyzer cells (SOECs) for CO2 reduction to CO are commercially available.
-For example, Haldor Topsoe offers SOECs for CO2 reduction with a reported 6-8 kWh per Nm3 CO produced and purity up to 99.999% CO.
+For example, Haldor Topsoe offers SOECs for CO2 reduction with a reported 6–8 kWh per Nm3 CO produced and purity up to 99.999% CO.

-Hydrosilanes reduce carbon dioxide (to methane): Unfortunately such reactions are stoichiometric and exclusively of academic interest.

 Electrocatalysis

 The electrochemical reduction of carbon dioxide to various products is usually described as:

 The redox potentials for these reactions are similar to that for hydrogen evolution in aqueous electrolytes, thus electrochemical reduction of CO2 is usually competitive with hydrogen evolution reaction.